Certified Financial Planner CFP and Chartered Financial Analyst CFA Logos

 When seeking financial advice, look for fee-only fiduciary advisors with credentials like the CFP or CFA.
 Ask advisors to explain their compensation and incentives.
 Is your advisor compensated with commissions or other payouts on your investment transactions?

-Final takeaway: Beware, “Fee-Based” is a misleading marketing term that means compensation by fees and commissions.
-Watch the video below for more on this.
+Key takeaway: Beware, “Fee-Based” is a misleading marketing term that means compensation by fees and commissions.
+Watch the video and read the transcript below for more on this.

 Make an Appointment